$0 Yukon — After-Divorce Life-Admin Checklist

 Last Will and Testament.
 Draft a new will that reflects your post-divorce wishes.
 Name a new executor, update beneficiaries, establish trusts for minor children if needed, and specifically revoke all prior wills.
 A properly drafted revocation clause eliminates any ambiguity about which document governs.

 Enduring Power of Attorney.
-If you granted your ex-spouse an enduring power of attorney for financial matters, revoke it in writing immediately.
+If you granted your ex-spouse an enduring power of attorney for financial matters, divorce does not automatically revoke it.
+Revoke the financial appointment in writing immediately.
 Deliver the revocation to your ex-spouse, to any financial institutions that have the original POA on file, and keep a copy for yourself.

 Health Care Directive.
-If your advance directive or health care proxy names your ex-spouse as your decision-maker, replace it with a new document naming someone you trust.
+If your advance directive or health care proxy names your ex-spouse as your decision-maker, revoke and replace that personal-care appointment separately with a new document naming someone you trust.

 Guardian Nominations.
 If your will nominates your ex-spouse as guardian for your children (common in married-couple wills), update this to reflect your current parenting arrangement and preferred alternate guardian.